Go Back

 Notes

 Fresh vs. day-old rice: This recipe intentionally uses fresh rice, not day-old.
-Refrigerating causes starch retrogradation, which hardens the outside but dries out the interior — the opposite of what we want.
+Refrigerating causes starch retrogradation, which hardens the outside but dries out the interior.
 Just cool it to room temperature on a baking sheet.

 Batch size: Always make 1-2 servings at a time.
 An overcrowded wok steams the rice instead of frying it.
 For more people, cook in small batches.